 Visit the Maritime Museum

 It’s up to parents to light in kids the spark for an interest in general knowledge.
 Visiting museums is a great way to do so.
-So much of Macau’s history is tied to seafaring, so a visit to the Maritime Museum is in order.
+So much of Macau’s history is tied to seafaring, so a visit to the Maritime Museum is a must.
 The museum is set at the same place where the first Portuguese to reach Macau dropped anchor.
-It’s divided into four different areas: maritime ethnology, maritime history, maritime technology, and the aquarium.
-The latter is a gallery of four aquariums, each representing a specific sub-aquatic environment where different species of fish can be observed.
+It’s divided into three different areas: maritime ethnology, maritime history and maritime technology.
 At the ethnology section, there’s even a model of a dragon boat made largely out of whalebone to be found!

 How much: Admission for children under 10 is free, free admission for all Macau ID holders, general admission ticket starts at MOP $5